How to Install Jenkins on Ubuntu 18.04

-In this tutorial we will show you how to install Jenkins on a Ubuntu 18.04 machine using the Jenkins Debian package repository.
+In this tutorial, we will show you how to install Jenkins on an Ubuntu 18.04 machine using the Jenkins Debian package repository.

 Although this tutorial is written for Ubuntu 18.04 Bionic Beaver the same steps can be used for Ubuntu 16.04 Xenial Xerus.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges .

 To install Jenkins on your Ubuntu system, follow these steps:

 Since Jenkins is a Java application, the first step is to install Java.
 Update the package index and install the Java 8 OpenJDK package with the following commands:

 The current version of Jenkins does not support Java 10 (and Java 11) yet.
 If you have multiple versions of Java installed on your machine make sure Java 8 is the default Java version .

 Import the GPG keys of the Jenkins repository using the following

 wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | sudo apt-key add -

 The command above should output